sph-mn/sph-db/other/documentation/considerations.md

 # why implement db-record-get
 * faster for externally retrieved ids list, for example page id or file ids, to quickly check if even exists before loading details
+* db-record-select is for types and data matching. would have more overhead
+* one is to find records or ids when you dont have the ids and need to search data
+* record-select could be called record-find or record-search. but select really just prepares
+* comparison
+  * record-get-by-data
+    * result count is unknown. that is why reader is used
+    * in record-get-by-id the input ids are the selection
+    * offset
+    * matcher
+  * record-get-by-id
+    * result count is known
+* option - selected
+  * record-select :: type offset matcher selection
+  * record-get :: ids result
+  * con
+    * different signatures for getting records
+  * pro
+    * offset not needed with ids anyway
+* option
+  * record-select :: ids type offset matcher selection
+  * pro
+    * matcher function can be used for ids filter
+  * con
+    * offset not needed for ids
+    * significantly less efficient than only get by id

 # copy or reference selected fields
 * option - selected